Opiskelijan opas

-As Humak’s student, you can also study online courses from other universities of applied sciences via the CampusOnline.fi portal.
-CampusOnline is a Finnish digital education portal that combines online courses from over 20 universities.
+As Humak’s student, you can also study online courses from other universities of applied sciences via the cross-institutional study service (RIPA).
+RIPA enables students to complete studies at another higher education institution without enrolment through a separate portal.
+You will find the courses available from more than 20 universities of applied sciences in your Peppi educational system.
 Studying is free for all participating degree students (Bachelor’s and Master’s), Open UAS path students and exchange students.
-You can include credits for the studies completed through CampusOnline.fi in your degree.

-In CampusOnline studies there is an ongoing transition to using Ripa, a nationwide cross-study service.
 Ripa means that you can register for the studies found in Humak’s cross-study offer of different networks directly in your own Peppi student’s desktop, and also the evaluations are transferred directly to your PSP without the eRPL procedure or sharing study path links.

 If you have the right to participate in studies organized by another higher education institution, you will see cross-study functions automatically in your student’s desktop.
 First, log in to Peppi student’s desktop, go to your PSP and to the Selecting Studies tab.
 From the magnifying glass symbol in your PSP on the right side, you can search cross-study studies and add them to your PSP to your hops.